|Clerk's Office Temporarily Closed May 14-15|

 Access to Court Records

 The Clerk's Office has also provided access to information within our Case Management System on the Internet, via this website.
-Simply Click on the link titled "Public Access" located on the left menu and utilize the online search functions.
+Simply click on the link titled "Records Search" located on the left menu and utilize the online search functions.

 Questions pertaining to case management inquiries may be answered at 614-645-8186.